antrea-io/antrea/docs/antrea-network-policy.md

 a NetworkPolicy rule will be logged with a reference to the NetworkPolicy name, but packets dropped by the implicit "default drop" (not allowed by any NetworkPolicy) will only be logged with consistent name `K8sNetworkPolicy` for reference.
+Note that currently, Antrea only retrieves the logging Annotation once when adding NetworkPolicies and in case of agent restart, it does not monitor Annotation updates.
 The rules are logged in the following format:

 ```text